sd-brewer/sql-project/cleaning_data.md

 ---
 &nbsp;

-**Issues to address with database cleaning:**
+# Ecommerce Database Cleaning Documentation

-1. productskus have duplicates
+### Introduction
-2. productnames have anomalies
+This document details the processes involved in cleaning and updating the ecommerce database originally constructed from .csv files.
+The project aims to address key issues in the database structure and content, thereby enhancing its efficiency and usability for ecommerce analytics.

-3. no primary or foreign keys connecting tables
+#### Primary Issues Addressed in Database Cleaning
-4. redundant columns and data
+- **Product SKU Duplicates**: Identification and resolution of duplicate product SKUs.
-5. no tables containing aggregate product or session data
+- **Product Name Anomalies**: Rectification of irregularities in product names.
-6. price and revenue value anomalies
+- **Key Constraints**: Establishment of primary and foreign key relationships.
-7. null columns
+- **Redundant Data**: Elimination of unnecessary columns and redundant data.

-&nbsp;
+- **Aggregate Data**: Creation of new tables for aggregate product and session data.

-**Limitations of this document**
+- **Value Anomalies**: Correction of irregularities in price and revenue values.

-- the cleaning process shown in clean_data.md was stitched together from various non-chronological data explorations
+- **Null Columns**: Handling of columns with null values.

-- this has resulted in non-linear table iterations that, given more time, should be revised to create a more comprehensible flow
+#### Document Limitations
-- the exploratory data analysis that informed these decisions has been omitted for brevity, but this also impacts comprehension
+- **Non-chronological Process**: The cleaning steps in `clean_data.md` are compiled from various data explorations and might lack chronological flow.

-&nbsp;
+- **Omitted Exploratory Analysis**: For brevity, the exploratory data analysis informing these decisions is not included, which may affect understanding.

-### Outline:
+### Cleaning Procss Outline

-1. **SECTION 1** - cleaning all_sessions table
+1. **SECTION 1 - Cleaning All Sessions Table**: Focus on deduplication and data integrity of session records.
+Normalize productsku and productname unique to table.
-2. **SECTION 2** - normalizing and aggregating product data
+2. **SECTION 2 - Normalizing and Aggregating Product Data**: Techniques for streamlining and standardizing product information and aggregating key data.
-3. **SECTION 3** - normalizing and aggregating id-pairs and associated data
+3. **SECTION 3 - Normalizing ID-Pairs and Related Data**: Strategies for structuring and associating ID-pair data effectively.
-4. **SECTION 4** - finalizing table names and variables
+4. **SECTION 4 - Finalizing Table Names and Variables**: Standardization of table naming conventions and variable consistency.
-5. **SECTION 5** - setting PK and FK constraints
+5. **SECTION 5 - Setting PK and FK Constraints**: Implementation of primary and foreign key constraints for database integrity.

 &nbsp;

-# SECTION 1 : Begin cleaning all_sessions (and a bit of analytics)
+## SECTION 1 : Begin cleaning all_sessions (and a bit of analytics)
 ### Purpose
 - all_sessions contains most columns, use to get acquinted with database variables